US STOCKS-Pre-Fed jitters keep S&P 500, Nasdaq below record highs

 Interest rate-sensitive bank stocks .SPXBK shed about 1.9%, tracking a dip in the benchmark 10-year Treasury yield US10YT=RR. /US

+Citigroup Inc C.N fell nearly 4% as its finance chief, Mark Mason, cautioned that the economic recovery may not translate into better profits for the bank because of a slowdown in institutional businesses and higher expenses.

-On the other hand, technology .SPLRCT, utilities .SPLRCU and healthcare .SPXHC were in a bright spot.
+On the other hand, healthcare .SPXHC, energy .SPNY and utilities .SPLRCUwere in a bright spot.

-Declining issues outnumbered advancers for a 1.45-to-1 ratio on the NYSE and a 1.25-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.02-to-1 ratio on the NYSE and for a 1.19-to-1 ratio on the Nasdaq.

-The S&P index recorded 17 new 52-week highs and no new low, while the Nasdaq recorded 37 new highs and five new lows.
+The S&P index recorded 21 new 52-week highs and no new low, while the Nasdaq recorded 59 new highs and 14 new lows.

 (Reporting by Shashank Nayar in Bengaluru; Editing by Maju Samuel)